alicebob/sqlittle/README.md

 - proper ~~page loading abstraction~~/~~page cache~~/index cache
 - ~~locks~~
 - ~~deal with the reserved region~~
-- refuse to open files with a non-committed/failed non-wal journal
+- ~~refuse to open files with a non-committed/failed non-wal journal~~
 - refuse to open wal journal files
 - ~~parse embedded table and index definitions and make them available~~
 - go back to mmap for pager_unix
 - parse more exotic table and index definitions
+- goroutine safe

 # &c.